jackmaden/philosophybreak/src/pages/articles/marcus-aurelius-to-live-a-good-life-practice-kindness/index.md

 If someone treats you unjustly, do not let that injustice muddy the waters of your mind, Marcus implores; rather, wash it out with kindness.

-This doesn’t mean allowing people to treat you as they wish, or to reward those who wrong you; it means not seeking revenge, not being blinded by what they have done, and remaining just and true in your thoughts and actions.
+This doesn’t mean allowing people to treat you as they wish, or rewarding those who wrong you; it means not seeking revenge, not being blinded by what they have done, and remaining just and true in your thoughts and actions.

-For kindness means strength of character, and aspiring to living according to such character is within your power, Marcus claims, and there’s no better time to start doing so than now:
+For kindness means strength of character, and aspiring to living according to such character lies wholly within your power, Marcus claims, and there’s no better time to start doing so than now:

 >Try living the life of a good person and see how it too suits you — a person who’s gratified by the lot he’s been assigned by the universe and satisfied with the justice of his acts and the kindness of his character.